Vortex states in an acoustic Weyl crystal with a topological lattice defect: Introduction

-Topological lattice defects (TLDs) are a class of crystallinity-breaking defects that cannot be eliminated by local changes to the lattice \cite{Mermin1979, Kosterlitz2017} due to their nontrivial real space topology.
-The use of TLDs for generating topological modes, including higher-order topological modes, has previously been investigated theoretically and experimentally \cite{Ran2009, Ruegg2013, sumiyoshi2016, liu2017, lin2018, li2018, ferreiros2019, queiroz2019, wang2020, liu2020, peterson2020, soto2020}.
-For instance, Ran \textit{et al.}~showed theoretically that introducing a screw dislocation into a 3D weak topological insulator generates 1D helical defect modes, which are protected by the interplay of the Burgers vector of the TLD and the topology of the bulk bandstructure \cite{Ran2009}.
-On the experimental front, TLDs are highly challenging to access in real topological materials \cite{sumiyoshi2016, liu2017, ferreiros2019, soto2020}, but they can be realised in classical wave metamaterials; recent experiments have demonstrated the topologically-aided trapping of light on a dislocation \cite{li2018}, robust valley Hall-like waveguiding \cite{wang2020}, and fractional charge modes \cite{liu2020, peterson2020}.
-These works have all been based on 2D lattices.
-Thus far, 3D lattices with TLD-generated higher-order topological modes have only been investigated theoretically \cite{Ran2009, lin2018, queiroz2019}.
+Topological lattice defects (TLDs) are crystallinity-breaking defects in lattices that cannot be eliminated by local changes to the lattice morphology, due to their nontrivial real-space topology \cite{Mermin1979}.
+Although they give rise to numerous important physical effects in their own right \cite{Kosterlitz2017}, TLDs can have especially interesting consequences in materials with topologically nontrivial bandstructures \cite{jackiw1981, Lammert2000, Ran2009, Teo2010, Juri2012, Ruegg2013}.
+For instance, Ran \textit{et al.}~have shown theoretically that introducing a screw dislocation into a three dimensional (3D) topological band insulator induces the formation of one dimensional (1D) helical defect modes, which are protected by the interplay between the Burgers vector of the defect and the topology of the bulk bandstructure \cite{Ran2009}.
+Aside from topological band insulators \cite{Ran2009, Slager2014, Slager2015, Slager2019}, other topological phases are predicted to have their own unique interactions with TLDs, including Weyl semimetals, topological crystalline insulators, and higher-order topological insulators \cite{sumiyoshi2016, liu2017, soto2020, vanMiert2018, LiHughes2020, queiroz2019}.
+TLD-induced modes provide a way to probe bandstructure topology independent of standard bulk-boundary correspondences \cite{Teo2010, Juri2012, Ruegg2013, Slager2015, soto2020, LiHughes2020}, and may give rise to exotic material properties such as anomalous torsional effects \cite{sumiyoshi2016}.
+Experimental confirmations have, however, been hampered by the difficulty of accessing TLDs in real topological materials \cite{Yazyev2010, Huang2011, Hamasaki2020}.
+Recently, various groups have turned to classical wave metamaterials \cite{lin2018, li2018, wang2020, liu2021, peterson2021} to perform the experimental studies of the interplay between TLDs and topological bandstructures, including the demonstration of topologically-aided trapping of light on a dislocation \cite{li2018}, robust valley Hall-like waveguiding along disclination lines \cite{wang2020}, and defect-induced fractional modes \cite{liu2021, peterson2021}.
+The preceding studies have all been based on two dimensional (2D) lattices; 3D lattices with TLD-induced topological modes have thus far only been investigated theoretically.